project-oak/oak/INSTALL.md

 source $HOME/.cargo/env
 cd $WHERE_YOU_LIKE_TO_KEEP_GIT_REPOS
 git clone https://github.com/project-oak/oak.git
-./scripts/docker_run ./scripts/build_server -s asylo  # this may take some time
+./scripts/docker_run ./scripts/build_server  # this may take some time
 ```

 add `source \$HOME/.cargo/env` to your shell init script (e.g. `.bashrc` or